Regulations of the Hell of the North 2023

 - The ‘Hel van het Noorden’ will be rowed under the provisions of the KNRB regiment for rowing races, for so much as a judge finds necessary.

-- The ‘Hel van het Noorden’ will be rowed on Sunday the 25th of November, 2018 on the Eemskanaal from Pole 10 to 4
+- The ‘Hel van het Noorden’ will be rowed on Sunday the 26th of November, 2023 on the Eemskanaal from post 17 to 23.

 - Races with three or less admissions will not be raced, or will be included in a different race.

 - During registration, mention scull status and board status of the rower(s).